 1. Single player

 Battlefield 1, on the other hand, offers a collection of superb war stories in its campaign, letting players experience the chaos and violence of World War I in an exciting campaign.
 So whether helping Lawrence of Arabia fight the Turkish army in one story to fighting the Germans as a young tank operator in another, this is a riveting single player experience overall.
-Each story is a classy piece of first-person shooter action, although Infinite Warfare’s meatier and longer campaign means it’s a draw when it comes to the single player experience though.
+Each story is a classy piece of first-person shooter action, but Infinite Warfare’s meatier and longer campaign means it’s a draw when it comes to the single player experience though.

 WINNER: NONE (draw)